How is cancer of the esophagus found?

 These tests let the doctor see lymph nodes and other organs inside the chest or belly (abdomen) using a hollow lighted tube with a small video camera on the end.
 The doctor can also remove lymph nodes through the same tube to test them for cancer.
 This information is helpful in deciding if surgery is a good option.

 These tests are done in the operating room while you are in a deep sleep (under general anesthesia).
 A small cut is then made in the side of the chest wall (for thoracoscopy) or the belly (for laparoscopy) to insert the tube.

 Lab testing of biopsy samples

 A spot seen on endoscopy or on an imaging test may look like cancer, but the only way to know for sure is to do a biopsy.
-For a biopsy, the doctor takes out a small piece of tissue from the area that looks like it could be cancer.
-The tissue is looked at under the microscope to see if cancer is present and to find out what type of cancer cells there are.
-It usually takes at least a few days to get the results.
+For a biopsy, the doctor takes a small piece from the area that looks like it could be cancer.
+It is then looked at under the microscope to see if cancer is present and to find out what type of cancer cells there are.
+It can often take a few days to get the results.

-If esophageal cancer is found but is too advanced for surgery, your doctor might have your biopsy samples tested for the HER2 gene or protein.
-Some people with esophageal cancer have too much of this gene or protein on the surface of their cancer cells, which helps the cells grow.
-But a drug that targets the HER2 protein may help treat these cancers when used along with chemotherapy.
+If esophageal cancer is found but is too advanced for surgery, your doctor might have your biopsy samples tested to see if the cells have too much of the HER2 gene or protein.
+If they do, a drug that targets the HER2 protein may help treat these cancers.

-A doctor may order a blood test called a complete blood count (CBC) to look for anemia (which could be caused by bleeding inside the body).
-A stool sample may be checked to see if it contains unseen (occult) blood.
+A doctor may order a blood test called a complete blood count (CBC) to look for a low red blood cell count (which could be caused by bleeding inside the body).
+A stool sample may be checked to see if it contains unseen blood.

-If esophageal cancer is found, the doctor may recommend other tests, especially if surgery may be an option.
+If esophageal cancer is found, the doctor may recommend other tests, especially if surgery is a treatment option.